Looking Ahead into 2014

 Industrial Athletes—Competing Against Yourself to Achieve Success

-Manufacturers have a lot to do these days.
+Domestic manufacturers have a lot to do these days.
 Many have entered new markets as tried-and-true industries have slowed down.
 Many more are involved in instituting lean manufacturing principles to keep prices competitive while still making a profit.
-All of this requires skilled personnel, and one of the challenges facing manufacturers across all industries is the […]
+All of this requires skilled personnel, and one of the challenges facing manufacturers across all industries is […]

 Report from the NAFEM Show: Combi Ovens and Magnetic Inserted Gaskets